People

 Dani Michie (she/they)

-is the Digital Organizer, Strategic Partnerships and Trainings Lead.
+is the Executive Director.
 A white settler on stolen land, she organizes for climate justice in solidarity with Black and Indigenous communities on the frontlines of this crisis.
+They are passionate about relationships, care, joy and life-long learning in organizing.

 Levi Clarkson (they/them)